 If your Roth IRA is full or if your combined household income is above the Roth limit ($132,000 single; $193,000 married in 2016):

 Then you’d likely want to sock away the money in the Roth option for either your employer 401k/403b (if they provide one) or a Roth-enabled solo 401k (that you can set up if you moonlight and receive income as an independent contractor on a 1099).
-Roth (after-tax) contributions are advantaged in several ways over traditional pretax contributions, so they’re probably the best choice overall for your employer account when available.
-Roth accounts are taxed prior to investment growth.
-So, even if your tax bracket is the same in retirement as it as a resident (and it will probably won’t be higher), you’d rather pay taxes on the smaller investment you make now than the significantly larger earnings you’ll have later.
+Roth (after-tax) contributions are advantaged in several ways over traditional pretax contributions for low-income residents, so they’re probably the best choice overall for your employer account when available.
+After all, Roth accounts are taxed prior to investment growth and are thus immune to any future tax increases.

 If you’re set on PSLF or you don’t have a Roth option: